zerobias/mezzanine/README.md

 ```

 ## Iterable types
 You can define iterable types with `Symbol.iterator`.
-Another symbols, well-known or not, are also avialable as method names
+Another symbols, well-known or not, are also available as method names
 ```js
 const Iterable = Type`Iterable`(Array, {
   length: ({ value }) => value.length,